-When you have a particular way of living where clutter and more stuff is not how you view the world, it can be challenging when having kids to keep that same routine.
+When you have a particular way of living where clutter and more stuff are not how you view the world, it can be challenging to keep that same routine.

 I would love to hear from minimalist parents of babies/toddlers that have worked out how to live an intentional clutter-free life with young kids.
 Please leave your comment at the end of this post.

-I hope you can see why I’m not one to be interested in becoming a mother at this point in my life.
-Who knows, maybe in five years time I would want nothing more but to have a child (either through birth or adoption), but that’s not where I’m at right now.
+I hope you can see why I’m not interested in becoming a mother at this point in my life.
+Who knows, maybe in five years I would want nothing more but to have or adopt a child?
+But that’s not where I’m at right now.

-I’d love to hear from you, do you feel the same way?
+I’d love to hear from you.
+Do you feel the same way?
 Or is there something that you want to share with me?
-As I mentioned earlier, I completely and utterly respect those who want to have kids, but I just wanted to show that’s it’s okay not to want to have kids either.
+As I mentioned earlier, I completely and utterly respect those who want to have kids, but I just wanted to show that it’s okay not to want to have kids.

 Be yourself and don’t feel like you need to succumb to conformity.
 That’s what it means to live a minimalist, vegan lifestyle.